weserv/images/ngx_conf/README.md

 | **default:** | `71000000`                                     |
 | **context:** | `http`, `server`, `location`, `if in location` |

-Sets the maximum number of pixels (width x height) of an output image, after any upscaling.
+Sets the maximum number of pixels (width × height) of an output image, after any upscaling.
 Set to `0` to remove this limit.

 ### `weserv_default_quality`